 Don’t Bad Things Happen?

 Before David’s time, Job suffered the loss of all he had and even his body was afflicted, but instead of cursing God, as his wife told him to, he said, “Though He slay me, I will trust Him.”
-He continued to trust and was rewarded with a conversation with God himself, and then God restored his fortunes to more than he’d had originally.
+Job continued to trust and was rewarded with a conversation with God himself.
+Then God restored his fortunes to more than he’d had originally.
 In the case of Job, we are allowed to see why he suffered so, but it was hidden from Job.
 Job had to rely on his faith in God’s character.

 Getting to Know the Character of God Will Feed Your Faith